jayraj1996/Predictive-Modelling/README.md

 # Predictive-Modelling
-It' a framework to predict data
+It' a framework to analyze data